 - Provide us with information we need for statistical purposes (all personal information is kept confidential): name, student ID number, classification, class for which you are doing the project.

-- Include in your email the specific things you would like the tutor to look at (see on-site consultations below).
+- Include in your email the specific things you would like the tutor to focus on in your document (see on-site consultations below).
 Be as specific as you can.

 - If you have a multi-section project (for instance, chapters in a thesis), send only one section at a time.